Layr-Labs/rust-kzg-bn254/README.md

 2. Specify the files in `kzg.setup()` function, leave the `g2_points` empty, and specify the `srs_order` per the guide.
 3. Note that this is process will take a few minutes to load since it is a bit intensive.

-## Clippy
-Linting can be triggered via running `cargo clippy --all --manifest-path Cargo.toml -- -D warnings`.

 ## Quick Start

 See the `test_compute_kzg_proof` function in [./tests/kzg_test.rs](./tests/kzg_test.rs#) for an end to end usage of the library.